beejjorgensen/bgc/src/bgc_part_0100_boilerplate.md

 complete and utter sheer lost confusion on to the sort of enlightened bliss that can only be obtained through pure C programming.
 Right on.

+In the old days, C was a simpler language.
+A good number of the features contained in this book and a _lot_ of the features in the Library Reference volume didn't exist when K&R wrote the famous second edition of their book in 1988.
+Nevertheless, the language remains small at its core, and I hope I've presented it here in a way that starts with that simple core and builds outward.

+And that's my excuse for writing such a hilariously large book for such a small, concise language.

 ## Audience

 This guide assumes that you've already got some programming knowledge